sai-beekle/Kubernetes/K8sIntroduction.md

  * **Traditional deployment era:**  Early on, organizations ran applications on physical servers.There was no way to define resource boundaries for applications in a physical server, and this caused resource allocation issues.
 For example, if multiple applications run on a physical server, there can be instances where one application would take up most of the resources, and as a result, the other applications would underperform.
 A solution for this would be to run each application on a different physical server.
 But this did not scale as resources were underutilized, and it was expensive for organizations to maintain many physical servers.

  * **Virtualized deployment era:** As a solution, virtualization was introduced.
-It allows you to run multiple Virtual Machines (VMs) on a single physical serverâ€™s CPU.
+It allows you to run multiple Virtual Machines (VMs) on a single physical server’s CPU.
 Virtualization allows applications to be isolated between VMs and provides a level of security as the information of one application cannot be freely accessed by another application.

 Virtualization allows better utilization of resources in a physical server and allows better scalability because an application can be added or updated easily, reduces hardware costs, and much more.
 With virtualization you can present a set of physical resources as a cluster of disposable virtual machines.